lucy/mpdviz/README.md

           --imode="dumb"           Mode for colorisation (dumb, 256 or grayscale) --scale=2                Scale divisor (spectrum)
           --step=2                 Samples for each step (wave/lines)
-      -t, --tick=0                 Min time to spend on frames.
-Not supported for lines.
       -v, --viz="wave"             Visualisation (spectrum, wave or lines)